maixnor/wu-quartz/content/semester 3/L1 NEG.md

 # Game Theory: Bargaining
 ## Asymmetric Information
 - [[Open Book Accounting]]
-	- just open up the books and skip the finding the equilibrium to just figuring out the equilibrium and work accordingly
 - Cummnication
 	- Cheap Talk works
 		- works better than expected